P2 – Svenskt Vrakskydd

 P2 – Svenskt Vrakskydd is an organization that was started by scuba divers.
 The purpose was to work for the preservation of shipwrecks in Swedish waters.
 The organization works through spreading information and debating.
 For example, the organization has produced a pamphlet for divers that is called “Wreck Ethics”.

-“Wreck Ethics” is about how to dive amongst wrecks carefully, with tips on how you anchor to do minimum damage possible on wrecks.
+“Wreck Ethics” is about how to dive among wrecks carefully, with tips on how you anchor to do minimum damage possible on wrecks.

 The main point of the organization is that shipwrecks are culture-treasures that generally should be preserved where they lie.
 Additionally they should be accessible to divers and scientists.
 The organization is pro wreck diving and primarily against salvaging from wrecks and unnecessary damaging.